-CATEGORY NI Α G N/A TIME GIVEN 10.1 Interactions with Parents There is a written policy encouraging and promoting parental involvement.
-The policy is discussed with every new staff member and with every new 10.1.1 parent. ٧ 10.1.2 There is an orientation programme that includes visits of parents and children to the school prior to children attending.
-V 10.1.2 Staff from the institution warmly welcomes parents and caregivers at each V 10.1.3 scheduled contact (drop-off and pick-up times) and at unscheduled visits. ٧ There is a brief written record which provides parents with information on 10.1.4 their own child's experiences and responses during the day's programme. ٧ Mostings to discuss the spherical policies and procedures and the 10.1.5 Meetings to discuss the school's policies and procedures, and the children's general and specific needs are held prior to children's admission. ٧ 10.1.5 Meetings to discuss each child's progress in each aspect of the programme and other matters with parents / caregivers are scheduled at least every 6 months.
-Meetings are documented in the child's record and are signed to 10.1.6 by the parent / caregiver and the staff member. ٧ The institution provides information on upcoming ECI events e.g. parent and teacher seminars, PTA meetings, national events.
-Information is up to 1017 date and is easily accessible, e.g. on a notice board, at a parent information ١, 10.1.7 desk or corner.
-There is a posted Calendar of events. ٧ The institution provides parent information leaflets and other materials in at least three different areas of child development, including (1) health e.g. immunisation (2) nutrition (3) stimulation of physical development 10.1.8 (4)stimulation of socio-emotional development (5) stimulation of cognitive, language and academic development (6) any other area of development. ٧ 10.1.8 The institution provides general information on a range of adult issues V e.g. adult health, educational, social services information, birth 10.1.9 registration, family planning, nutrition etc. ٧ 40440 Parenting workshops provided.
-General parenting issues are discussed at , 10.1.10 PTA meetings.
-Parent teacher meetings are held at least once per term.
-Meetings discuss ٧ 10.1.11 institution matters and hear and address parental concerns.
-V A meeting is held at least annually for the purpose of parental evaluation of the programme.
-Suggestion boxes or other mechanisms to receive 10.1.12 comments are available to parents throughout the year. ٧ Staff member(s) offer guidance on enrolment procedures for primary level 10.1.13 schooling. ٧ There is a Log Book available to parents and employees to share their 10.1.14 observations, concerns and comments. ٧
+CATEGORY NI Α G N/A TIME GIVEN 10.1 Interactions with Parents 1 There is a written policy encouraging and promoting parental involvement.
+The policy is discussed with every new staff member and with every new 10.1.1 parent.
+There is an exicutation programme that includes visits of parents and ٧ 10.1.2 There is an orientation programme that includes visits of parents and children to the school prior to children attending.
+V 10.1.2 Staff from the institution warmly welcomes parents and caregivers at each 10.1.3 scheduled contact (drop-off and pick-up times) and at unscheduled visits. ٧ There is a brief written record which provides parents with information on 10.1.4 their own child's experiences and responses during the day's programme. ٧ 10.1.5 Meetings to discuss the school's policies and procedures, and the children's general and specific needs are held prior to children's admission. ٧ 10.1.5 Meetings to discuss each child's progress in each aspect of the programme V and other matters with parents / caregivers are scheduled at least every 6 months.
+Meetings are documented in the child's record and are signed to 10.1.6 by the parent / caregiver and the staff member. ٧ The institution provides information on uncoming ECL events or a parent The institution provides information on upcoming ECI events e.g. parent and teacher seminars, PTA meetings, national events.
+Information is up to date and is easily accessible, e.g. on a notice board, at a parent information 10.1.7 desk or corner.
+There is a posted Calendar of events. ٧ · The institution provides parent information leaflets and other materials in at least three different areas of child development, including (1) health e.g. immunisation (2) nutrition (3) stimulation of physical development 10.1.8 (4)stimulation of socio-emotional development (5) stimulation of cognitive, language and academic development (6) any other area of development.
+V 10.1.6 The institution provides general information on a range of adult issues V e.g. adult health, educational, social services information, birth 10.1.9 registration, family planning, nutrition etc. ٧ Parenting workshops provided.
+General parenting issues are discussed at 10.1.10 PTA meetings. ٧ Parent teacher meetings are held at least once per term.
+Meetings discuss ١.
+10.1.11 institution matters and hear and address parental concerns. ٧ A meeting is held at least annually for the purpose of parental evaluation of the programme.
+Suggestion boxes or other mechanisms to receive 10.1.12 comments are available to parents throughout the year.
+V 10.1.12 • 10.1.13 Staff member(s) offer guidance on enrolment procedures for primary level schooling. ٧ 10.1.13 ٧ 10 1 14 There is a Log Book available to parents and employees to share their ,, 1 Month(s) 10.1.14 observations, concerns and comments. √ T MOUTU(S)